spantaleev/gitea-docker-ansible-deploy/docs/configuring-playbook-backups.md

 You can pull it from another remote system or potentially push it elsewhere.

+### Custom shell commands after backup creation

+You can use the `gitea_backup_post_backup_custom_shell_commands` variable to set custom shell commands that will be executed after a backup is created.

+Take a look at `roles/custom/gitea_backup/defaults/main.yml` for usage information.

 ### Pushing backups to backup providers

 #### Backblaze B2